SyncfusionExamples/create-a-feature-rich-wpf-diagramming-app-in-2-minutes/README.md

 # Create a feature rich WPF Diagramming app in 2 Minutes

-A quick-start example to help you create a diagram builder app in WPF.
-You will learn how to add a Diagram and Diagram Ribbon to a WPF project, how to add Stencil and add shapes to the Diagram.
+This is a simple guide to help you quickly build a diagram builder app using WPF.
+In this example, you’ll learn how to add three main parts to your app: the Diagram, the Diagram Ribbon, and the Stencil.
+The Diagram is where users can draw and connect shapes.
+The Ribbon gives users tools to format and edit the diagram, like changing colors or adding text.
+The Stencil is a side panel that shows ready-made shapes, which users can drag and drop into the diagram.
+This guide shows you how to add these controls to your WPF project, set them up, and make them work together.
+By following the steps, you’ll be able to create a basic app where users can build flowcharts, network diagrams, or other visual layouts.
+It’s a great starting point for anyone who wants to add visual editing features to their desktop application using WPF and Syncfusion controls.

 Watch the video: Coming soon...